Winning New Logo Customers in an Uncertain World

 We broached the subject of winning new logo customers last year when the shifting to an online working world was still new.
 Everyone was adjusting to it and learning how to make it work for their businesses.
 So, it was great to see so many fantastic Sales Leaders at the session who have got their processes down to a T!
 It was an eye-opening session that we’re sure everyone who attended will have learnt something or got inspiration to take something forward with their own sales teams.

 As the topic ‘winning new logo customers’ is so broad, Paul started off the session by asking in a poll.
 What is everyone most interested in?
 What is everyone finding the most challenging?
-To which a collective 73% of the attendees said lead generation, and within that was a mix of outbound marketing and inbound marketing
+To which a collective 73% of the attendees said lead generation, and within that was a mix of outbound marketing and inbound marketing.

 A few steps that our attendees have been taking towards winning new logo customers:

-• Creating vertical packs that personalise their product or services to attract different industries.
+- Creating vertical packs that personalise their product or services to attract different industries.

-• Switching up their website for a personalised experience.
+- Switching up their website for a personalised experience.

-• Projecting the business’ core values on social media and showing who they are, not what they’re selling.
+Instead of focusing on the product or services, a more personalised experience focuses on how the organisation can help the buyer. - Projecting the business’ core values on social media and showing who they are, not what they’re selling.
 As one of attendees said “social media isn’t a marketplace, it’s a party.
 No one wants to be that person at a party who’s banging on about how great they are”.
 A brilliant analogy!

-• Starting from the roots of the business and working your way upwards is a great way to get an understanding of the business – by working your way up, you can create strong working relationships with various people in the business, you begin understanding the business and its motivations better.
+- Starting from the roots of the business and working your way upwards is a great way to get an understanding of the business – by working your way up, you can create strong working relationships with various people in the business, you begin understanding the business and its motivations better.
 The most basic human need in life is to be understood and people buy from people who understand them.
 So, by taking the time to understand your buyer’s business and getting people from all areas of the business on board, you’re tackling one of the biggest challenges in business, which is building consensus.

 What about outbound calling?